pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MetricsTimeDuration describe the Time duration to be queried in the Prometheus</p>
+<p>MetricsTimeDuration describes the Time duration to be queried in the Prometheus</p>
 </td>
 </tr>
 <tr>